Here’s how to delete default apps on Mac

 How to reset default Apple apps

-Suppose you accidentally delete something you shouldn't have; don't panic; thankfully, it's easy to reset default apps with the Apple notarized tool, CleanMyMac X. It has a powerful Uninstaller module, which allows you to reset any app back to factory settings; here’s how:
+Suppose you accidentally delete something you shouldn't have.
+Don't panic.
+Thankfully, resetting default apps with the Apple notarized tool CleanMyMac is easy.
+It has a powerful Applications module, which allows you to take complete control of apps.
+You can uninstall, update, and/or remove any of them.
+Here’s how:

-1. Get CleanMyMac X — download the free version here.
+1. Get CleanMyMac — download the free version here.

-3. Find the app you want to reset.
+6. Find the default Apple app you want to reset.

-4. Click the side arrow and select all app’s files.
+7. Click the side arrow and select all the app’s files except Binaries.

 The application should be up and running again.
 Now you know how to reset apps, let's look at how to delete default apps on your Mac.